George Dempsey - Obituary

 In addition, he always found time for volunteer work serving on numerous committees and boards in every community where he lived, often focusing on education and poverty.
 He even served as mayor of a small village where his family had deep roots.

-His life lived fully and well, he will be missed by all who knew him but especially his family.
 Predeceased in January by his loving wife of 55 years, Carolin Forrest Dempsey, he leaves behind his children: David Schrang and his wife Maridith of Roxbury CT, Daniel Dempsey and his partner Steven Rufo of Richmond MA, and Jennifer Dempsey and her husband Thomas May of Amherst; and his four grandchildren: Elizabeth Dryden Schrang, Abigail Dempsey Schrang, Emily Forrest May and Charles Middlebrook May.
-In addition, his two surviving sisters Ellen Dempsey and Ruth Yates mourn his loss.
+In addition, his sisters, Ellen Dempsey and Ruth Yates, mourn his loss.

-Family will gather privately.
-Interment will be in the Dempsey family plot at Willow Dell Cemetery.

-In lieu of flowers, memorial donations may be made in his memory to an animal shelter of one's choosing.